-- 15. Encourage the use of pronouns when committee members and/or stakeholders are sharing introductions.
-Ensure gender inclusive restrooms are readily accessible.
-Resources: https://www.pronouns.org/ - 16.
-Keep in mind the following pitfalls to avoid: - Avoid misunderstanding the importance of diversity and inclusion in the search process.
-Hiring decisions cannot not be based on a person's gender, gender identity, sexual orientation, race, color, national origin, disability, religion, or veteran status. - Avoid personal comments in notes and evaluation forms. - Avoid independent research on a candidate through the Internet or professional networks. - Avoid forming assumptions about candidates who are known to you.
+- 14. Important Reminders: When meeting with the finalists, do not rely on only one excellence question during the interview to assess a candidate's professional qualifications and excellence.
+Remind all stakeholders who meet with the finalists of the importance of maintaining confidentiality during the process and revisit the Example Interview Questions and Questions to avoid. - 15.
+Keep in mind the following pitfalls to avoid: - Hiring decisions cannot not be based on a person's gender, gender identity, sexual orientation, race, color, national origin, disability, religion, or veteran status. - Avoid personal comments in notes and evaluation forms. - Avoid independent research on a candidate through the Internet or professional networks.

+Avoid forming assumptions about candidates who are known to you.